-INTRO MODULE LEARNING OBJECTIVES
+INTRODUCTORY MODULE LEARNING OBJECTIVES

-- Learn three dynamic domains of Leadership (Future, Present, and Identity) where your personal brand will have impact.
+- Learn three dynamic Domains of Leadership (Future, Present, and Identity) where your personal brand will have impact.
 Recognize the opportunities to re-allocate time/energy to each of these.

 - Examine and identify your top core values and ways you can integrate them into your leadership.

-- Answer the questions:
+- Be able to answer the questions: